A 1000 Landscapes for 1 Billion People Executive Roundtable

 Experience shows that businesses must look beyond their fence lines to take advantage of landscape-level efficiencies and opportunities.
 They need to invest in analyzing business benefits and trade-offs of working at a landscape scale in specific sourcing regions.
 Company staff should learn how to engage with landscape partnerships.
 They may need to engage more directly with smallholder farmers and small and medium-sized enterprises in their supply chains.
 Businesses just beginning this work can benefit significantly from early leaders in this space willing to share what they have learned.

 This executive roundtable, organized by 1000L collaborators EcoAgriculture Partners, Rainforest Alliance, and the Laudes Foundation, offers an introduction to the practice of integrated landscape management (ILM) for business leaders.
 ILM experts and business peers will take stock of the current situation and build on it through knowledge sharing and discussion.
-We hope that this critical work will continue to grow within the 1000L network after the roundtable concludes.
+We expect that this critical work will continue to grow within the 1000L network after the roundtable.

 Through the event, we hope that business leaders will:

-Roundtable participants will include around 20 executives from firms working with 1000L partners, including:
+Roundtable will include around 20 participants from firms working with 1000L partners, including:

 Pre-Meeting: Background Materials